Best Seller

 “The work of a truly liberated writer.” —Fady Joudah

-In the summer of 2013, Abdelrahman ElGendy was seventeen years old and a budding student activist in Cairo.
-Two years after the January 25 revolution, hope for a free Egypt had dissipated; that summer’s military coup, led by General Abdel Fattah el-Sisi, resulted in unprecedented massacres of civilian protestors by the police and military, spurring a wave of further outrage and mass demonstrations.
-Abdelrahman knew he needed to be a part of it, and his reluctant father, fearing for his son’s safety, accompanied him to a major protest.
-But before they could so much as leave the car, they were swept up in a brutal police crackdown—and their lives were shattered.
+In 2013, seventeen-year-old Abdelrahman ElGendy was a budding student activist in Cairo.
+Two years after the January 25 revolution, hope for a free Egypt had dissipated; when that summer’s military coup unleashed unprecedented massacres of protesters, Abdelrahman didn’t hesitate—he joined the street movement.
+His father, fearing for his son’s safety, accompanied him to a mass demonstration.
+But minutes after they arrived, they were swept up in a brutal police crackdown, and their lives were shattered.

-Abdelrahman would spend the next six years as a political prisoner, shuffled, alongside his father, from jail cell, to pre-trial detention center, to The Scorpion, Egypt’s most infamous prison complex.
-Over the years he should have spent as a college student, he was cast into a struggle to preserve his personhood through excruciating conditions, under the grind of incarceration with no end in sight.
-As his body bore the worst of prison, he turned to the only refuge left to him: the mind.
-He not only earned his bachelor’s degree in engineering while imprisoned, but also taught other prisoners English and literary Arabic, read and wrote voraciously, and cultivated a sense of community and solidarity with all those who have suffered at the hands of authoritarianism.
+Abdelrahman would spend the next six years as a political prisoner chasing this Huna, shuffled, alongside his father, from jail cell, to pre-trial detention center, to The Scorpion, Egypt’s most infamous prison complex.
+As his body broke under the grind of incarceration with no end in sight, he turned to the only refuge left to him: the page.
+He earned his bachelor’s degree in engineering while imprisoned, read and wrote voraciously, and, through writing, bore witness.

 “I will never be the same after reading Huna.” —Javier Zamora